Teenagers tell museums what they want

 Os hoffech ddarllen y dudalen hon yn y Gymraeg, cliciwch yma.

-We’re proud to launch Our Take Barn Ni – a film produced, presented, scripted and edited by teenagers at Newport and Wrexham museums.
+We were proud to launch Our Take Barn Ni in 2013 – a film produced, presented, scripted and edited by teenagers at Newport and Wrexham museums.
 It’s a frank account of what teenagers want from a museum visit.
 It’s a teenage manifesto – accessible, fun to watch and for everyone.
 It makes positive suggestions on how things could be better.

 The film is in Welsh and English.
 It‘s part of the Changing Cultures initiative run by the Welsh Government – finding new ways of sharing museums, archives, libraries and historic places with young people and their families.

 Three important things to remember when you watch the film –

 - It’s for everyone who works in a museum – in the cafe, the car park, or as a cleaner, curator, volunteer or staff

 - You’ll never know what teenagers really want unless you ask them

 - Nothing suggested costs very much, if anything, to make happen.
 Museums can work with what they’ve got.
 They can do it.